 Shortly after this my good friend confided in me about her pregnancy.
 She was thrilled and so was I. She was very quick to tell me about the wonderful Zita West book she had been recommended to read.
-My friend gave me hope.
+With this small snippet of information, my friend gave me hope again.
 She told me that at least 4 other people we knew had success with it and that I should try it.
 I was straight on Amazon to buy it that evening.

 Without realising it, my dalliance into a more natural and greener lifestyle was clear as soon as I started to read this book.
 I am not a big book reader, but this book was my holiday read on our annual Spain trip.
 Front to back in record time.
 This book became a great influence to me.
 In it Zita West gives tips on improving your fertility naturally.
 Up until this point I had know real idea what impact the food that you and your partner put in your body can have on your ability to sustain a pregnancy.